 I was reluctant to admit that Lady in Red lacecap hydranga is one of my favorites until others started admitting the same.
 Phew!
 I can finally come clean.
-It turns out that the first year or two LIR won't do much except grow in size (so people's initial reactions to the cultivar were muted), but give it a few years and it will burst forth in flower and "wow" you for three seasons.
+It turns out that the first year or two LIR won't do much except grow in size (so people's initial reactions to the new hydrangea were that it's a lackluster plant), but give it a few years and it will burst forth in flower and "wow" you for three seasons.
 (Aside: that is a common occurrence with hydrangeas newly planted in a garden - given them a few years to settle in and start impressing you.)

 Lady in Red bigleaf hydrangea

 bigleaf hydrangea, french hydrangea, lacecap hydrangea, hydrangea

 blue, pink, red

 - Summer: dark green